 The District has agreements with third-party payors that provide for payments to the District at amounts different from its established rates.
-Services provided to Medicare and Medi-Cal beneficiaries are reimbursed under a prospective payment methodology.
+A summary of the payment arrangements with major third-party payors is as follows:

-The District also has entered into payment agreements with certain commercial insurance carriers, health maintenance organizations, and preferred provider organizations.
-The basis for payment to the District under these agreements includes prospectively determined rates per encounter, and discounts from established charges.
+- Medicare and Medi-Cal Services provided to Medicare and Medi-Cal beneficiaries are reimbursed on a prospective payment methodology. - The District also has entered into payment agreements with certain commercial insurance carriers and preferred provider organizations.
+The basis for payment to the District under these agreements includes prospectively determined rates per encounter and discounts from established charges.